 Filing a Claim Against a Negligent Property Owner

-In Florida, both commercial and residential property owners are required to conduct reasonable maintenance and ensure visitors are not injured or harmed due to unsafe conditions.
+In Florida, regarding premise liability, both commercial and residential property owners are required to conduct reasonable maintenance and ensure visitors are not injured or harmed due to unsafe conditions.
 This is known as the duty of care, and when property owners fail to uphold it, serious accidents can occur.

-If you were injured on public or private property, and you believe a negligent landowner is to blame, reach out to NeJame Law right away.
+If you were injured on public or private property, and you believe a negligent landowner is to blame, reach out to our personal injury attorneys right away.
 You could be entitled to financial compensation for your damages, including your medical bills, lost wages, and pain and suffering.
 However, in Florida, for injuries that occurred after March 24, 2023, victims have two years from the date of the accident or injury to file a civil lawsuit.
 For injuries that occurred before March 24, 2023, victims have four years from the date of their injury to file a civil lawsuit.
 If you wait too long, you could lose your right to monetary recovery.

 Injured on someone else’s property?
 Call (407) 500-0000 to discuss your legal options with one of our experienced and compassionate premises liability lawyers in Orlando.